sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdb-exploitable</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : GDB extension for exploitability
+Short desc    : GDB extension for exploitability
 URL          : https://github.com/jfoote/exploitable
-Лицензия     : MIT
+License      : MIT
-Описание     : 'exploitable' is a GDB extension that classifies Linux application bugs
+Descript     : 'exploitable' is a GDB extension that classifies Linux application bugs
              : by severity.
 The extension inspects the state of a Linux application that
              : has crashed and outputs a summary of how difficult it might be for an
              : attacker to exploit the underlying software bug to gain control of the